ponomarevkonst/financial-statement-scrapper/README.md

 * Ansible - for quick deployment on your server

 ### Installation
-RASFS scrapper requires python3 to run.
+FS scrapper requires python3 to run.
 You can install dependences by yourself or run setup.py.

 ```sh
 $ python3 setup.py
 ```

 ### Deployment
-This project has [Ansible Playbook](https://github.com/ponomarevkonst/RASFS-scrapper/blob/master/deployment/playbook.yml) for quick deployment on your server.
+This project has [Ansible Playbook](https://github.com/ponomarevkonst/FS-scrapper/blob/master/deployment/playbook.yml) for quick deployment on your server.
 ```sh
 $ ansible-playbook deploymet/playbook.yml
 ```